yss/koa-route-tree/README.md

 ### Static Attribute

-`route.controller` is like a tree.
+`route.controller` is a freeze object like a tree.
 And the value must be a function at the end of the tree.

 ## Controller